The Six Fundamental Rights In The Indian Constitution

 3. To acquire and administer immovable and movable property in accordance with the law.

-Article 28 grants freedom regarding attendance at religious instruction or worship in certain educational institutions, allowing religious groups to establish and maintain educational institutions for the purpose of providing religious instruction.
+Article 28 grants individuals the freedom to attend religious instruction or worship in certain educational institutions.
+It allows religious groups to establish and maintain these institutions to provide religious instruction.

 Cultural And Educational Rights In The Indian Constitution